qqchqiuqiuyy/SourceIdea/src/main/resources/static/bower_components/bootstrap-datepicker/CODE_OF_CONDUCT.md

 response to any instances of unacceptable behavior.

-Project maintainers have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned to this Code of Conduct, or to ban temporarily or permanently any contributor for other behaviors that they deem inappropriate, threatening, offensive, or harmful.
+Project maintainers have the right and responsibility to remove, edit, or reject Comments, commits, code, wiki edits, issues, and other contributions that are not aligned to this Code of Conduct, or to ban temporarily or permanently any contributor for other behaviors that they deem inappropriate, threatening, offensive, or harmful.